Mattlister/envirosea/README.md

 on the pages.
 The images themsleves, frightening and stunning showcase the changes we need to make.
 The videos are all from vimeo and help to aid the design of the site.

 * My wireframes have a general layout for the pages and the inital template for my design.
-There are also concept images which I've drawn in Gravit designer.
 I looked at other sites with a similar theme to get an understanding of what my design would benefit from.
 Going in to this with fresh eyes, I was able to pick out things I believed would work and put together a design that looked good on all screen sizes.